A TOUCH OF BASIL 2019

-A Touch Of Basil is the Philip Bates Trust’s annual concert.
-Featuring a wide range of performers representing a panoply of musical styles, A Touch of Basil always offers something for everybody.
+A Touch of Basil is the Philip Bates Trust’s annual concert.
+Featuring a wide range of performers representing a panoply of musical styles, A Touch of Basil always offers something for everyone.

 Children and Students – £7 advance/£8 on door

 Group Ticket: Four tickets – £36 (not available on door)